 Only use registered taxis, preferably those arranged through your hotel or resort.

-There is no formal public transport system in Vanuatu but privately-owned passenger vans, small buses and trucks provide transport services in some areas.
+There is no formal public transport system, but privately-owned passenger vans, small buses and trucks provide transport services in some areas.
 Public transport vehicles are often in a poor state of repair.
 Many vehicles may not be insured.

 Inter-island boats and ferries are required to have a current seaworthiness certificate, but many don't, and their seaworthiness can't be relied upon.
-A number of international cruise lines stopover in Vanuatu.
+A number of international cruise lines stopover.

 Going on a cruise?